apache/shardingsphere/Proposal.md

 ## Abstract

-Sharding-Sphere is a ecosystem of transport distributed database middleware, focus on data sharding, distribute transaction and database orchestration.
-It provides maximum compatibilities for applications by JDBC driver or database protocols proxy.
+Sharding-Sphere is an ecosystem of transparent distributed database middleware, focusing on data sharding, distributed transaction and database orchestration.
+It provides maximum compatibility for applications through Sharding-JDBC (a driver to implement JDBC) or Sharding-Proxy (a proxy to implement database transfer protocol).

 ## Proposal

-Sharding-Sphere has good community in China, it has many end users, including [companies and organizations](http://shardingsphere.io/community/en/company/).
+With a large number of end users, Sharding-Sphere has a fairly huge community in China.
+It is also widely adopted by many [companies and organizations](http://shardingsphere.io/community/en/company/) as a solution to process their massive amounts of data.

-We want to bring Sharding-Sphere into Apache Software Foundation in order to build a global, diverse and stronger open source community.
+We believe that bringing Sharding-Sphere into Apache Software Foundation could advance development of a stronger and more diverse open source community.

-Dangdang submits this proposal to donate Sharding-Sphere's source codes and all related documentations to the Apache Software Foundation.
+Dangdang submits this proposal to donate Sharding-Sphere's source codes and all related documentations to Apache Software Foundation.
 The codes are already under Apache License Version 2.0.

 * Code base: https://github.com/sharding-sphere/sharding-sphere